-To inform staff of the University's policy relating to sensitive expenditure.
+To inform staff and other relevant individuals of the University's policy relating to sensitive expenditure.

 This is a University-wide policy, covering all group entities that are wholly owned by the University.
-It shall apply to all University staff or individuals (including the University’s Council members and students incurring costs on the University’s behalf).
+It shall apply to all University staff or individuals including the University’s Council members and students, where they are incurring costs on the University’s behalf.

 Spending in research projects must comply with this policy and any additional more restrictive requirements contained in the funding contract, accompanying rules or legislation.

-This policy should be read in conjunction with the University’s Sensitive expenditure procedures and guidance.
+This policy should be read in conjunction with the University’s Sensitive Expenditure Procedures and Guidelines.

 Sensitive expenditure is: